MADE IN GREEN by OEKO-TEX®

 - This criterion concerns only wet/chemical production facilities (excluding wet spinning processes).
 Each single component that equals or exceeds 5% of the total weight of the product shall be supplied by STeP by OEKO-TEX® certified production facilities.
 In addition, at least 85% of the weight of the single product shall be supplied by STeP by OEKO-TEX® certified production facilities.

-Requirements and criteria for intermediate products sold to businesses iwthin the supply chain (B2B):
+Requirements and criteria for intermediate products sold to businesses within the supply chain (B2B):

 - The MADE IN GREEN label issuer shall be STeP by OEKO-TEX® certified and fulfil all of the above mentioned criteria.